GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 Elements Management
 ====================

-The :class:`~graphinglib.SmartFigure` provides multiple ways to add and manage plot elements.
-Understanding the distinction between different methods is crucial for effective use.
+The :class:`~graphinglib.SmartFigure` provides multiple ways to add and manage plot contents.
+Understanding the distinction between these methods is crucial for effective use, especially when switching between a single plot and a layout of child plots.

 Adding Elements: All the Ways
 ------------------------------